 Could have been: Set Adrift on Memory Bliss

-Hit or Miss – Miss – All I Have To Give isn’t a bad song, it’s a just a bit meh, and as well as being a grammatical nightmare (‘does his gifts come from the heart?’ – well does they?!) it’s too similar to ALAYLM and two mid tempo singles in a row is just lazy.
+Hit or Miss – Miss – All I Have To Give isn’t a bad song, it’s a just a bit meh, and as well as being a grammatical nightmare (‘does his gifts come from the heart?’ – well does they?!
+No they doesn’t) it’s too similar to ALAYLM and two mid tempo singles in a row is just lazy.
 Set Adrift… is in no way a fan favourite, and I understand they didn’t want to release a cover version however apart from the name and the hook it’s almost a totally different song to the original.
 Set Adrift is just super summery and relaxed – and I love it.
 But no one ever listens to me…

 Single: I Want It That Way